commontorizon/Documentation/BUILDING.md

 ### Arguments

-- `<workdir>`: The absolute path to the directory where the repositories will be cloned;
+- `<workdir>`: The absolute path to the directory where the source code and the images will be stored;
 - `<machine>`: The machine target to build the image;
     - The machine options are listed in the [https://github.com/commontorizon/commontorizon-manifest/blob/kirkstone/.vscode/machines.json](https://github.com/commontorizon/commontorizon-manifest/blob/kirkstone/.vscode/machines.json) file;
 - `<release>`: The release type to build the image;